 - 2 medium tomatoes, cut into 4 slices each (optional)

 - salt & fresh ground black pepper, to taste

 - 8 slices Canadian bacon

-- 4 English muffins (I like using whole wheat – or try making your own)
+- 4 English muffins (store bought or try making homemade English muffins)

 - 2 teaspoons distilled white vinegar*